 Senior outside hitter Carly Trueman became the 18th Utah player to become a member of the 1,000-kill club and earned All-Pac-12 honorable mention.
 Sophomore setter Bailey Choi became the eighth player in school history to become a member of the 2,000-assist club and the fifth player to net 1,000 assists in a season during the rally-scoring era.

-Three freshmen outside hitters also made significant contributions.
+A pair of freshmen outside hitters also made significant contributions.
 Dani Barton rounded out the team's top five in kills (1.48 kps) and hit .229.
 Kenzie Koerber ranked third on the team in blocks (0.82 bps) and was sixth in kills (1.28 kps).
-Shannon Scully ranked fourth in digs (2.30 dps) and led the way with 25 service aces.

-With more than 500 victories to her name, Utah head volleyball coach Beth Launiere enters her 28th season at the helm of the Ute Volleyball program in 2017.
+With nearly 550 career victories to her name, Beth Launiere is in her 29th season at the helm of the Ute Volleyball program in 2018.

-Malia Shoji is in her third year at Utah.
-Shoji was named an assistant coach for the Pac-12 Volleyball All-Star Team that toured China in the summer of 2016.
+Shoji has helped lead the Utes to back-to-back NCAA Tournament appearances, including the regional semifinals in 2017.
+Following her first season at Utah, Shoji was named an assistant coach for the Pac-12 Volleyball All-Star Team that toured China in the summer of 2016.

 She made the move to Salt Lake City after serving as an assistant women's coach at Western Oregon University from 2012-14.

 Shoji was an assistant coach with Willamette University in 2011 and helped establish the Capital City Elite Volleyball Club, serving as the director of business operations.
 Shoji was the lead coach for the Gold Medal Squared Volleyball Camps (2012-14), and has also been a head coach at the junior varsity and club levels.